jason-napolitano/ContainerFactory/README.md

 #### Building a container:
 Building a container is simple.
 To do so we need to call the `container()` function.
 In the container, an optional callback can be passed which returns the container instance.
-Omitting the callback will allow a new container to be instantiated that can be called later on using the `instance()` helper.
+Omitting the callback will allow a new container to be instantiated without any initial dependencies.
+The container can be called later on using the `instance()` helper.
 ```php
 use function ContainerFactory\{ container };